-Registered / enrolled students of each UDP will be eligible for Student Membership, subject to AAPL current membership requirements.
-Students eligible for Student Membership are required to join and maintain AAPL membership until graduation.
+Students eligible for Student Membership are highly encouraged to join and maintain AAPL membership until graduation.
+Students who are not members of the AAPL will not be eligible for LST scholarship awards.
 This ensures students of UDP are bound by the AAPL Code of Ethics.
 Each UDP will receive no fewer than two (2) complimentary memberships to ensure that the director of each UDP will be a member of AAPL.
 The named director of each UDP is required to maintain AAPL membership and be bound by the AAPL Code of Ethics.